vgough/encfs/README.md

 EncFS filesystem into the equivalent encrypted operations on the raw filesystem.

+For more technical details and a usage overview, see [DESIGN.md](DESIGN.md).

 ## Status

 Over the last 10 years, a number of good alternatives have grown up.
 Computing